-But the low click-through rate doesn’t mean that they don’t work, although you will have much more work to do to get through to your potential customers due to the called “banner blindness”.
+But the low click-through rate doesn’t mean they don’t work, although you will have much more work to do to get through to your potential customers due to the “banner blindness.”

 Display Ads vs. Native Ads

-To compare both types of ads in a better way, you find below a table comparing both.
+To compare both types of ads better, you find below a table comparing both.